gperonato/getHorizon/README.md

 - numpy
 - scipy

-If not on your system please install them, it's easy with `pip` or `conda`.
+If they are not on your system please install them.
+It's easy with `pip` or `conda`.

 ### OS and Python version

 Both Python 2 and Python 3 are supported on Windows and Mac, but the software has been mainly developed and tested on Windows with Python 3 distributed with Anaconda.

+### Compiled version

+You can easily obtain a standalone executable version of the scipt using [PyInstaller](http://www.pyinstaller.org/).
+In order to reduce the size of the executable, you might want to disable some libraries before compiling.

 Usage and options
 ---------------------